-Champawat is a beautiful town in Champawat district in the state of Uttarakhand in northern India.
-Located about 76 km from Pithoragarh headquarters, Champawat is a well-known tourist place, famous for its natural beauty and Religious Places in Uttarakhand.
-A Tour to Champawat would essentially feature exploring the breathtaking landscapes and terraced fields dotting the land besides the ancient temples and forts.
-At Champawat you can enjoy almost everything ranging from pleasant climate to diverse wildlife and good trekking options.
+Champawat defines history and heritage through its temples and historical sites.
+It is a beautiful town in Uttarakhand that is located around 76 km from Pithoragarh headquarters.
+This town is well known for its natural beauty, Religious Places, and scenic views of verdant hills.
+A tour to Champawat allows you to explore the breathtaking landscapes and terraced fields dotting the land beside the ancient temples and forts.
+At Champawat, you can enjoy almost everything from a pleasant climate to diverse wildlife and good trekking options.

-Nestled at about 1615 meters above sea level, Champawat was the erstwhile capital of the rulers of Chand dynasty.
-The ruins of the ancient fort of the Chand rulers are one of the prime attractions on tour to Champawat.
+Nestled at about 1615 meters above sea level, Champawat was the erstwhile capital of the rulers of the Chand dynasty.
+The ruins of the ancient fort of the Chand rulers are one of the prime attractions in Champawat.
 This fort now houses the headquarters of the Tehsil office at Champawat.

-Your tour to Champawat will introduce you to the Baleshwar and Rataneshwar temples, noted for their marvelous architecture.
-Built by the Chand rulers in 16th century, Baleshwar Temple exhibits excellent works of stone carvings.
-The Nagnath temple at Champawat is also an excellent specimen of ancient architecture.
+Your Champawat tour will introduce you to the Baleshwar and Rataneshwar temples, noted for their marvelous architecture.
+Built by the Chand rulers in the 16th century, Baleshwar Temple exhibits excellent works of stone carvings.
+The Nagnath temple at Champawat is also a perfect specimen of ancient architecture.

-The temple dedicated to Gwal Devta also known as Goril or Goll, is an important place to visit while on tour to Champawat.
-Gwal Devta is held in high esteem as a symbol of justice and this sacred temple at Gwarail Chaur attracts thousands of devotees to Champawat.
+The temple dedicated to Gwal Devta, also known as Goril or Goll, is an important place to visit while on a tour to Champawat.
+Gwal Devta is held in high esteem as a symbol of justice, and this sacred temple at Gwarail Chaur attracts thousands of devotees to Champawat.

-'Ek Hathiya Ka Naula' - located about 4 - 5 km from Champawat, is a place worth visit, believed to have been built in just one night by a one-handed artisan.
+'Ek Hathiya Ka Naula' - located about 4 - 5 km from Champawat, is a place worth visiting, believed to have been built in just one night by a one-handed artisan.

 A tour to Champawat can also include a visit to the temple dedicated to Kranteshwar Mahadev, perched atop a hill known as Mt.
-Kandev located to the east of Champawat.
-Champawat was also known to be home to Champawat Tiges, and Jim Corbett had visited this region in the twentieth century, in order to hunt for man-eating tigers.
-Champawat is well connected by roadways with other parts of Uttarakhand.
+Kandev, located to the east of Champawat.
+It was also known to be home to Champawat Tigers, and Jim Corbett had visited this region in the twentieth century to hunt for man-eating tigers.
+Roadways well connect Champawat with other parts of Uttarakhand.